Background of the Tarryall Fishing Club, Inc.

 The TFC annual dues are collected by the owner associations, for efficiency, and turned over to the TFC.
 TFC membership cards are mailed out each year sometime in April along with notice of the TFC annual membership meeting.
 The TFC annual membership meeting is held each May.
 All members (owners from Stagestop and Lost Park Ranch) are invited and encouraged to attend the annual membership meeting.
 Owners must be current on both owner association dues and TFC dues to vote at the annual membership meeting.

 Fish are stocked in the three water augmentation ponds and in several locations along the approximate 10-mile leased stretch of the Tarryall River during the summer.
 Members are required to access the river at designated access points.
-(See map and description.)
+(See map and access point description.)

 The TFC has its own fishing rules but members must also follow Colorado fishing regulations as specified by the Division of Wildlife.
 A TFC membership card must be carried by each person when fishing and they must possess a valid Colorado fishing license if over the age of 16.